About Dr. Raphael Bueno

 - Thoracic surgery

-- Performed the first image-guided video-assisted thoracic surgery (iVATS) procedure in the world on one of his lung cancer patients
+Notably, Dr. Bueno performed the first image-guided video-assisted thoracic surgery (iVATS) procedure in the world on one of his lung cancer patients.

 Highlights of Dr. Bueno’s Medical Career

 Dr. Bueno’s career as a health care provider in cancer care has been extensive, and he has earned much local and national recognition along the way.

 As both an accomplished cancer researcher and surgeon, Dr. Bueno is frequently recognized and awarded for his achievements in both fields.

 - Castle Connolly Award for America’s Top Doctors